Physical Therapy Guide to Bell's Palsy

 Diels HJ.
 Facial paralysis: is there a role for a therapist?
 Facial Plast Surg.
 2000;16(4):361–364.
 Article Summary in PubMed.

 VanSwearingen JM, Brach JS.
 Validation of a treatment-based classification system for individuals with facial neuromotor disorders.
 Phys Ther.
 1998;78:678–689.
-Free Article.
+Article Summary on PubMed.

 Diels, JH, Combs D. Neuromuscular retraining for facial paralysis.
 Otolaryngol Clin North Am.
 1997;30(5):727–743.
 Article Summary in PubMed.